ga-wdi-boston/handlebars/README.md

 Continuing with what was learned in the previous lab let's discuss what you discovered trying to answer the questions.

+What do you think would happen if I tried to add an event handler to something contained in my template before it was rendered?

 Let's look through the documentation and see if there is anyway we can improve this code.